Building and developing ARTIQ

 Booting over JTAG/Ethernet

-It is also possible to boot Zynq devices over USB and Ethernet.
+It is also possible to boot Zynq devices over USB and Ethernet (EBAZ4205 not currently supported).
 Flip the DIP switches to JTAG.
 The scripts remote_run.sh and local_run.sh in the ARTIQ-Zynq repository, intended for use with a remote JTAG server or a local connection to the core device respectively, are used at M-Labs to accomplish this.
 Both make use of the netboot tool artiq_netboot, see also its source here, which is included in the ARTIQ-Zynq development environment.
 Adapt the relevant script to your system or read it closely to understand the options and the commands being run; note for example that remote_run.sh as written only supports ZC706.

 You will need to generate the gateware, firmware and bootloader first, either through nix build or incrementally as below.
 After an incremental build add the option -i when running either of the scripts.
 If using nix build, note that target names of the form <board>-<variant>-jtag (run nix flake show to see all targets) will output the three necessary files without combining them into boot.bin.